Abdul Rahman Weiss

-Abdul Rahman Weiss (عبدالرحمن ويس; Αμπντούλ Ραχμάν Ουές; born 14 June 1998), also known as Abdul Rahman Oues (عبد الرحمن أويس), is a Syrian–Greek professional footballer who plays as a right-back for Super League Greece 2 club Iraklis.
-Born in Greece, he represents the Syria national team.
+Abdul Rahman Weiss (Note: Sometimes spelt Abdul Rahman Oues or in Greece as Ampntoul Rachman Oues.) (عبدالرحمن ويس; Αμπντούλ Ραχμάν Ουές; born 14 June 1998) is a professional footballer who plays as a right-back for Super League Greece 2 club Anagennisi Karditsa.
+Born in Greece, he plays for the Syria national team.

 Weiss is a product of the Panathinaikos and Brentford academies and came to prominence at Platanias.
 Following more than three years as a professional at the club, he later played for Greek clubs OFI, Volos, Kallithea, Kalamata and Iraklis.
 Weiss was capped by Greece at U21 level and Syria at full international level.

 Club career

 Youth years

 A right-back, Weiss began his career in the academy at Panathinaikos and spent the 2014–15 and 2015–16 seasons with Brentford Griffins, a community youth team of English club Brentford.
 He won two National League U19 Alliance titles with the team.

 Platanias

 In 2015, Weiss returned to Greece to join the academy at Platanias and progressed to sign a professional contract in February 2017.
 He was an unused substitute during a late-2016–17 season Super League match and broke into the team during the 2017–18 relegation season, in which he made 17 appearances.
 Weiss made 29 appearances and scored one goal during the 2018–19 season and was a part of the team which reached the Football League promotion playoffs.
 He was nominated for the Best Young Player award at the 2018–19 Football League Awards.

 During a 2019–20 season affected by military service and the COVID-19 pandemic, Weiss made 16 appearances and scored one goal, before departing the club on 1 July 2020.
 He made 62 appearances and scored two goals during four years as a professional at the Perivolia Municipal Stadium.